chenyuf2/tesla-front-end/README.md

 - Notes:

   The app should take no more than three hours to complete, and should minimize the number of external runtime dependencies.
 If you manage to deliver all required features in a reasonable period, stand out of the crowd with features or UX polish of your choosing.

+## How to run code

+1. Open your terminal and go into the project direcory
+2. Type 'npm install' in the terminal
+3. Type 'npm start' in the terminal